Solvability of the Neumann problem for elliptic equations in chord-arc domains with very big pieces of good superdomains: Introduction

-Despite the fact that solvability of \((D_p)_{\Delta}\) in chord-arc domains was settled as early as 1990 by David and Jerison \cite{DJ}, and independently by Semmes \cite{Semmes}, solvability of the regularity problem in \(L^q\) for \(\Delta\) (denoted as \((R_q)_{\Delta}\) or \((R_q)_{\mathcal{L}}\) for more general operators), i.e., the Dirichlet problem with data in a suitable Sobolev space \(W^{1,q}(\partial \Omega)\), had only been proved in Lipschitz domains (see \cite{JeK1} for \(q=2\), \cite{V} for \(1 < q \leq 2\), and \cite{DaKe} for the optimal range of exponents).
-The existence of \(q\) such that \((R_q)_{\Delta}\) is solvable in chord-arc domains was posed by Kenig as an open problem in 1991 \cite[Problem 3.2.2]{Ke} and reintroduced by Toro at the ICM in 2010 \cite[Question 2.5]{To}, and it was finally solved in 2021 by the authors (see \cite{MT}).
-In particular, a more general result was shown, namely, that in corkscrew domains with Ahlfors-regular boundaries, \((D_p)_{\Delta} \Rightarrow (R_{p'})_{\Delta}\), where \(p'\) is the Hölder conjugate of \(p\).
+Despite the fact that solvability of \((D_p)_{\Delta}\) in chord-arc domains was settled as early as 1990 by David and Jerison \cite{DJ}, and independently by Semmes \cite{Semmes}, solvability of the regularity problem in \(L^q\) for \(\Delta\) had only been proved in Lipschitz domains up to recently (see \cite{JeK1} for \(q=2\), \cite{V} for \(1 < q \leq 2\), and \cite{DaKe} for the optimal range of exponents).
+The existence of \(q\) such that \((R_q)_{\Delta}\) is solvable in chord-arc domains, a question posed by Kenig in 1991 \cite[Problem 3.2.2]{Ke}, was finally proved in 2021 by the authors (see \cite{MT}).
+In fact, in this work a more general result was shown, namely, that in corkscrew domains with Ahlfors regular boundaries, \((D_p)_{\Delta} \Rightarrow (R_{p'})_{\Delta}\), where \(p'\) is the Hölder conjugate of \(p\).
 Moreover, the same paper demonstrated that \((R_{p'})_{\mathcal{L}} \Rightarrow (D_p)_{\mathcal{L}}\) for any \(\mathcal{L} \in \mathcal{E}(\Omega)\).

-Furthermore, for DKP operators, solvability of \((R_q)_{\mathcal{L}}\) was not known even in the ball.
-The only known result was by Dindoš, Pipher, and Rule \cite{DPR}, where the authors showed in 2017 that \((R_q)_{\mathcal{L}}\) is solvable in Lipschitz domains with sufficiently small Lipschitz constants and for DKP operators whose norms are also sufficiently small.
-Inspired by ideas in \cite{MT}, the authors, in collaboration with Poggi, proved that if a corkscrew domain has a uniformly \(n\)-rectifiable boundary, then \((D_p)_{\mathcal{L}} \Rightarrow (R_{p'})_{\mathcal{L}^*}\) for any operator \(\mathcal{L}\) satisfying the DKP condition (without smallness).
+For elliptic operators in divergence form with non-constant coefficients less is known.
+For example, for the so-called DKP operators, solvability of \((R_q)_{\mathcal{L}}\) for some $q>1$ was not known even in the ball until quite recently.
+The only known result was by Dindoš, Pipher, and Rule \cite{DPR}, where the authors showed in 2017 that \((R_q)_{\mathcal{L}}\) is solvable in Lipschitz domains with sufficiently small Lipschitz constants and for DKP operators whose coefficients have sufficiently small oscillations.
+In \cite{MPT}, inspired by ideas in \cite{MT}, the authors, in collaboration with Poggi, proved that if a corkscrew domain has a uniformly \(n\)-rectifiable boundary, then \((D_p)_{\mathcal{L}} \Rightarrow (R_{p'})_{\mathcal{L}^*}\) for any operator \(\mathcal{L}\) satisfying the DKP condition (without any smallness assumption on the oscilation of the coefficients).
 To do so, they introduced two new Poisson problems with data in certain scale-invariant \(L^p\)-Carleson-type spaces.
-They called them Poisson Dirichlet and Poisson Regularity problems, denoted by \((PD_{p})_{\mathcal{L}}\) and \((PR_{p'})_{\mathcal{L}^*}\), and proved that in corkscrew domains with Ahlfors regular boundaries, for any \(\mathcal{L} \in \mathcal{L}(\Omega)\), it holds that
+They called them Poisson Dirichlet and Poisson regularity problems, denoted by \((PD_{p})_{\mathcal{L}}\) and \((PR_{p'})_{\mathcal{L}^*}\), and proved that in corkscrew domains with Ahlfors regular boundaries, for any \(\mathcal{L} \in \mathcal{L}(\Omega)\), it holds that